Cap Times Idea Fest 2024 program

 Has the craft beer bubble burst?

-Recent financial troubles at high-profile Wisconsin craft breweries have clouded the future for what had been a growth industry.
-A group of experts takes a look ahead at the future for one of the state’s signature products.
+Recent financial troubles at Wisconsin craft breweries have raised questions about the future of one of the state’s signature products.
+Experts look ahead at what may come next.

 Moderator: Chris Drosner